JackFurby/Bootscout-theme/README.md

 The base theme can be found here: http://simonpadbury.github.io.
 I used this as a starting point and build it up to the current state of the project.

 ### Fonts
 The fonts being used are the official Scout Association fonts.
-Only use them if you have permission (e.g. you are a scout group)
+Only use them if you have permission (e.g. you are a scout group).

 ### Current development
 Currently the theme works and has some useful functionality. this includes: